Will Ramos: Other projects

 Ramos has joined Elizabeth Zharoff for several videos on her YouTube channel, "The Charismatic Voice".
-In one, Ramos performs harsh vocals while undergoing a laryngoscopy to provide insight into the anatomical movements that produce the various growling, screaming, and squealing sounds he uses in his music.
+In one, Ramos visits the National Center for Voice and Speech in Salt Lake City, where he performs harsh vocals while undergoing a laryngoscopy to provide insight into the anatomical movements that produce the various growling, screaming, and squealing sounds he uses in his music.
+A couple years later, he returned to Salt Lake City with Zharoff to be studied using laryngoscopy, electromyography of the muscles of his larynx, and dynamic MRI.

 Ramos periodically posts one-take performances of Lorna Shore songs on YouTube, as well as vocal covers of songs by musicians including Sleep Token, Chelsea Grin, and Spiritbox.
 Ramos has also collaborated with musician and YouTuber Nik Nocturnal.

-Ramos joined a group of other deathcore vocalists on a supergroup project originally entitled The Big Six, and later renamed to Project: Vengeance.
+Ramos joined a group of other deathcore vocalists on a supergroup project originally titled The Big Six, and later renamed to Project: Vengeance.
 The group, consisting of Ramos, Left to Suffer's Taylor Barber, Infant Annihilator's Dickie Allen, Spite's Darius Tehrani, and Traitors' Tyler Shelton, released their debut single "Cut.
 Bleed.
 Repeat." in March 2023, and the follow-up "Vessel" in July 2023.

+Personal life

+Ramos is an avid anime fan.
+In an interview with Crunchyroll, Ramos admitted that he got the idea for Pain Remains from an anime he had recently watched.
+He has named Naruto, Attack on Titan, Demon Slayer, Jujutsu Kaisen, and Chainsaw Man among his favorites, and also showed interest in the American animated series Avatar: The Last Airbender.